 - The website updates automatically every ten minutes as animals are entered into our computer system.

 4. View photos of animals that have been brought into the shelter

 Please Note: Submitting a lost report does not guarantee that we will call you if your pet comes in.
 Unless the pet is microchipped or has a valid ID tag on its collar when found we may not know the animal is your pet.

 LOST AND FOUND HOURS AND LOCATION

-If you're animal was brought to Fort Wayne Animal Care & Control by an Animal Control Officer or a good samaritan you may relcaim it at the shelter located at 3020 Hillegas Road.
-Our business office is open Monday-Friday 11 a.m. to 6 p.m.
+If your animal was brought to Fort Wayne Animal Care & Control by an Animal Control Officer or a good samaritan, you may relcaim it at the shelter located at 3020 Hillegas Road.
+Our business office is open Monday-Friday 11 a.m. - 6:00 p.m.